kasrababaei/swift-notes/design-pattern.md

 It is part of the HTML5 specification and provides an efficient way for a server to send event-driven data to the client.

+Pros:

-The advantages of using SSE is that it can automatically reconnect when the connection drops and it removes the need for a constant polling (the server will notify the client when there's an update).
+- Automatic reconnection: The advantages of using SSE is that it can automatically reconnect when the connection drops and it removes the need for a constant polling (the server will notify the client when there's an update).

+Cons:

-However, it doesn't support client-to-server communication, supports only text (not data), and buffering is annoying, you can receive partial packets and need to buffer it up until you know you've got a full event.
+- However, it doesn't support client-to-server communication, supports only text (not data), and buffering is annoying, you can receive partial packets and need to buffer it up until you know you've got a full event.

 ### REST